wishlist app screenshot

 }

-hook!
+So there you go.
 This pattern becomes very useful as the app grows in complexity and features are added.
-The github repo should outline the implementation of the rest of the action types using the dispatch function which, so make sure you check it out for further review.
+The github repo should outline the implementation of the rest of the action types using the dispatch function, so make sure you check it out for further review.

 I also included some neat (and sometimes disfunctional) lightweight ai features too using the Hugging Face API, but I'll save the explanation for another time.